Floepke/pianoTab/file/ADDING_FIELDS.md

 # Adding a New Field to a Dataclass - Checklist

-This guide explains how to add a new field to any dataclass in the PianoTab project while maintaining the validation system.
+This guide explains how to add a new field to any dataclass in the pianoTAB project while maintaining the validation system.

 ## Overview